-Hybrid/Onsite Plan OHA/ODE Requirements Additional guidance for nurses and health staff.
-Protections under the ADA or IDEA ☑ If any student requires an accommodation to meet the requirement for face coverings, districts and schools should limit the student's proximity to students and staff to the extent possible to minimize the possibility of exposure.
-Appropriate accommodations could include: Offering different types of face coverings and face shields that may meet the needs of the student.
-Spaces away from peers while the face covering is removed; students should not be left alone or unsupervised.
-Short periods of the educational day that do not include wearing the face covering, while following the other health strategies to reduce the spread of disease; Additional instructional supports to effectively wear a face covering: For students with existing medical conditions and a physician's orders to not wear face coverings, or other health related concerns, schools/districts must not deny any in-person instruction.
+OHA/ODE Requirements Hybrid/Onsite Plan Spaces away from peers while the face covering is removed; students should not be left alone or unsupervised.
+Short periods of the educational day that do not include wearing the face covering, while following the other health strategies to reduce the spread of disease; Additional instructional supports to effectively wear a face covering; □ For students with existing medical conditions and a physician's orders to not wear face coverings, or other health related concerns, schools/districts must not deny any in-person instruction.
 Schools and districts must comply with the established IEP/504 plan prior to the closure of in-person instruction in March of 2020.
 If a student eligible for, or receiving services under a 504/IEP, cannot wear a face covering due to the nature of the disability, the school or district must: Review the 504/IEP to ensure access to instruction in a manner comparable to what was originally established in the student's plan including on-site instruction with accommodations or adjustments.
-Placement determinations cannot be made due solely to the inability to wear a face covering.
+2. Placement determinations cannot be made due solely to the inability to wear a face covering.
 Plans should include updates to accommodations and modifications to support students.
 Students protected under ADA/IDEA, who abstain from wearing a face covering, or students whose families determine the student will not wear a face covering, the school or district must: Review the 504/IEP to ensure access to instruction in a manner comparable to what was originally established in the student's plan.
 2. The team must determine that the disability is not prohibiting the student from meeting the requirement.
 If the team determines that the disability is prohibiting the student from meeting the requirement, follow the requirements for students eligible for, or receiving services under, a 504/IEP who cannot wear a face covering due to the nature of the disability, If a student's 504/IEP plan included supports/goals/instruction for behavior or social emotional learning, the school team must evaluate the student's plan prior to providing instruction through Comprehensive Distance Learning.

-Hold a 504/IEP meeting to determine equitable access to educational opportunities which may include limited inaccommodations, or Comprehensive Distance Learning.
+3. Hold a 504/IEP meeting to determine equitable access to educational opportunities which may include limited inperson instruction, on-site instruction with accommodations, or Comprehensive Distance Learning.
+For students not currently served under an IEP or 504, districts must consider whether or not student inability to consistently wear a face covering or face shield as required is due to a disability.
+Ongoing inability to meet this requirement may be evidence of the need for an evaluation to determine eligibility for support under IDEA or Section 504.
+If a staff member requires an accommodation for the face covering or face shield requirements, districts and schools should work to limit the staff member's proximity to students and staff to the extent possible to minimize the possibility of exposure.